-- 5.45 Saved policies ENV1 Control of Development and EMP9 Expansion of existing industrial/business uses outside development limits of the local plan seek to ensure that new development and expansion of existing industrial/business uses would not have a significant adverse effect on local amenity. - 5.46 As set out above in section 2.3 above concerns have been raised by an interested party with regard to the impact of the development on their residential amenity.
-The interested party is located around 500 metres to the north of the site on Colton Lane, this is a significant distance from the site, however, the occupiers are affected by comings and goings along Colton Lane/Braegate Lane as they are particularly close (around 250 metres) to the junction with the A64 and the service station. - 5.47 The material planning concerns raised mainly relate to the level of comings and goings, which in the opinion of the interested party create noise and disturbance as a result of the change in the use and the impact on the stability and structure of the road and their property. - 5.48 As set out in paragraph 5.30 above, NYCC have advised that they agree with the conclusions of the Transport Surveys and Assessment and that the change in the use does not result in a significant increase in vehicle trips from the former use.
-On this basis there is no evidence to suggest that any impact on the condition of the road or the occupier's property is as a result of the use and operations at Braegate Produce. - 5.49 In terms of other impacts from the development such as noise, water pollution and light pollution, the Council's Environmental Health Officer (EHO) has advised that they have no objections to the change of the use from an agricultural storage and processing facility for potato farming to the storage, processing and distribution of potatoes brought onto site from alternative agricultural suppliers. - 5.50 The EHO has recommended a condition to control lighting, it is accepted that the nearest residential receptor is some distance from the site and as such would not be significantly affected by light pollution.
+- 5.43 Saved policies ENV1 Control of Development and EMP9 Expansion of existing industrial/business uses outside development limits of the local plan seek to ensure that new development and expansion of existing industrial/business uses would not have a significant adverse effect on local amenity. - 5.44 As set out above in section 2.3 above concerns have been raised by an interested party with regard to the impact of the development on their residential amenity.
+The interested party is located around 500 metres to the north of the site on Colton Lane, this is a significant distance from the site, however, the occupiers are affected by comings and goings along Colton Lane/Braegate Lane as they are particularly close (around 250 metres) to the junction with the A64 and the service station. - 5.45 The material planning concerns raised mainly relate to the level of comings and goings, which in the opinion of the interested party create noise and disturbance as a result of the change in the use and the impact on the stability and structure of the road and their property.

+- 5.46 As set out in paragraph above, NYCC have advised that they agree with the conclusions of the Transport Surveys and Assessment however insufficient information has been provided to properly assess the impact of the development on the highway. - 5.47 In terms of other impacts from the development such as noise, water pollution and light pollution, the Council's Environmental Health Officer (EHO) has advised that they have no objections to the change of the use from an agricultural storage and processing facility for potato farming to the storage, processing and distribution of potatoes brought onto site from alternative agricultural suppliers. - 5.48 The EHO has recommended a condition to control lighting, it is accepted that the nearest residential receptor is some distance from the site and as such would not be significantly affected by light pollution.
 The details of lighting are an important consideration in terms of the night-time visual impact and on ecological receptors.
-On this basis , it is considered reasonable and necessary to apply a condition requiring technical lighting details should Members resolve to grant planning permission. - 5.50 Whilst the level of comings and goings has been concluded not to be significant from the outcomes of the reports and advice from competent experts it is considered that it would be reasonable and necessary to control the traffic movements by condition to protect the amenity of residents along the travel route from unnecessary disturbance should Members resolve to grant permission.
+On this basis, it is considered reasonable and necessary to apply a condition requiring technical lighting details should Members resolve to grant planning permission. - 5.49 Whilst the level of comings and goings has been concluded not to be significant from the outcomes of the reports and advice from the Applicant's competent experts, NYCC Highways Team have advised that further information is required to assess the impact on the highway and therefore no conclusion is made with regards to the level of comings and goings arising from the development.